When Sets Can and Cannot Have MSTD Subsets: Abstract

 \section{Abstract}

-A finite set of integers $A$ is a More Sums Than Differences (MSTD) set if $|A+A| > |A-A|$.
-While almost all subsets of $\{0, \dots, n\}$ are not MSTD, interestingly a small positive percentage are.
-We explore sufficient conditions on infinite sets of positive integers such that there are either no MSTD subsets, at most finitely many MSTD subsets, or infinitely many MSTD subsets.
-In particular, we prove no subset of the Fibonacci numbers is an MSTD set, establish conditions such that solutions to a recurrence relation have only finitely many MSTD subsets, and show there are infinitely many MSTD subsets of the primes.
+A finite set of integers $A$ is a sum-dominant (also called an More Sums Than Differences or MSTD) set if $|A+A| > |A-A|$.
+While almost all subsets of $\{0, \dots, n\}$ are not sum-dominant, interestingly a small positive percentage are.
+We explore sufficient conditions on infinite sets of positive integers such that there are either no sum-dominant subsets, at most finitely many sum-dominant subsets, or infinitely many sum-dominant subsets.
+In particular, we prove no subset of the Fibonacci numbers is a sum-dominant set, establish conditions such that solutions to a recurrence relation have only finitely many sum-dominant subsets, and show there are infinitely many sum-dominant subsets of the primes.